everx-labs/ton-labs-contracts/solidity/depool/README.md

 ## 7. Configure DePool State Update method

 There are three different methods of setting up regular state updates of the DePool contract available.
 You have to set up one of them to run regularly.
+The period for state updates should be chosen based on the duration of the validation cycle on the blockchain.
+At the very minimum DePool's state update function should be called three times during the validation cycle:

+- Once after the elections begin, so DePool gets ready to receive and forward validator's election request.
+- Once after the validation begins, to find out if it won elections or not.
+- Once after unfreeze, to process stakes and rewards and rotate the rounds.

+In the current network configuration, 1 and 3 coincide, so DePool's state update can be called twice during the validation cycle - once during elections and once during validation.

 ### State update through Multisig Contract